stephenrdoyle/ancient_trichuris/03_code/ancient_trichuris.workbook.md

 - count 17 males based on ~0.5x coverage (XY)
 - count 17 females based on ~1X coverage
-     - note 2 with intermediate coverage, likely female by not clear
+     - note 2 with intermediate coverage, likely female but not clear